 We strive to respond to all formal queries and relevant proposals within six weeks.
 Please note, due to the high volume of queries we receive, we are unable to respond to general requests via phone or e-mail for advice on an idea, concept, book direction, or culinary career.
 If you are interested in targeted feedback on your proposal, please consider scheduling a consultation.

 If your idea is worthy of a book, then it’s worth investing the time and energy to create a proposal.
 We encourage you to review our proposal guidelines.
 Our website also features a list of helpful references and frequently asked questions.
 We recommend pursuing your own research, as well, to learn more about the publishing process, the current marketplace, and the potential of your book concept.

 Please do not call or e-mail to follow up on your proposal submission.
-Send sufficient postage and an appropriately-sized envelope if you would like us to return your materials.

 For more information, please see our literary agency overview.

 Your proposal provides a blueprint of your book concept to a prospective publishing house, and should clearly demonstrate how and why your book will sell.
 Your proposal package should contain anything and everything needed to convince the agent and editor/publisher that your book is worth publishing.